Interested in a Yoga Certification? Read this First!

 Find a Local Studio Offering Training

-To begin with, look online and find a local studio or studio close to where you live.
+To start, look online and find a local studio or studio close to where you live.
 Ask your yoga teacher and friends for referrals.

 I did my training in Grand Junction, Colorado, when we used to live there.
 The course was once a month for nine months on the weekends.
 This super flexible schedule allowed me to work full time and live my everyday life without traveling or paying travel expenses.

-There are studios and resorts worldwide offering 4 to 6-week intensives where you stay at the resort and learn for the course’s entire time.
+There are studios and resorts worldwide offering 4 to 6-week intensives where you can stay at the resort and learn.
 These types of programs involve committing to a timeframe and doing the yoga training full time.

-Research online, ask around, look at yoga blogs, and check out big-name yoga websites for referrals such as Yoga Journal and Gaiam.
-There is so much information online.
+Research online, ask around, look at yoga blogs, and check out big-name yoga websites.

 Find an Online Yoga Teacher Training Certification

-The COVID pandemic has really been a catalyst for online education, and that hasn’t stopped the yoga community.
-With this in mind, do some research and see if online learning is right for you.
+The pandemic has really been a catalyst for online education, and that hasn’t stopped the yoga community.
+Do some research and see if online learning is right for you.